JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

+﻿---
+layout: post
+title:  "A New Loader"
+date:   2017-03-01 22:04:00 +0000
+categories: psx homebrew
+---

 ## Outline ##

-* [-] Explain move to linux & PSXSDK
+* [x] Explain move to linux & PSXSDK
-* [-] Process to build PSXSDK
+* [x] Process to build PSXSDK
-* [-] Explain problem with current loader (windows only) and the process to upload an EXE
+* [x] Explain problem with current loader (windows only) and the process to upload an EXE
-  *  [-] note that Cygwin was an option but unsure of serial IO and need it for debugger.
+  *  [x] note that Cygwin was an option but unsure of serial IO and need it for debugger.
-  *  [-] also keen to work on linux
+  *  [x] also keen to work on linux
-* [-] Source of the original loader - explain it's quite old now
+* [x] Source of the original loader - explain it's quite old now
   * [-] Port to linux serial port IO
   * [-] Attempt to use old PSXSerial loader exe - doesn't work.
 The protocol has changed between the original send
  * [-] As the protocol has changed the need to rewirte the PlayStation side of the loader